IBM/fablet/README.md

   ./release/<OS_Arch>/fablet -addr localhost -port 8081 -cert <tls_cert> -key <tls_private_key>
   ```

 When Fablet start, you can access it via browser (We tested it on Chrome and Firefox).
+For connection profile and identity encryption materials, please see section of 'Playground' for examples.

 # Development